Ian Inkster

-Ian Inkster (born 4 August 1949) is a global historian, author and columnist.
-He is professor of international history at Nottingham Trent University, a prolific writer, editor of the History of Technology book series since 2002 and frequent contributor to Taiwan's Taipei Times, and South China Morning Post.
-Beginning in the early 1970s, he has written many books and articles on the influence of scientific and technological change on the course of global history since the 18th century, with particular focus on the UK and Japan, and is a frequent commentator on international relations.
+Ian Inkster (4 August 1949 – 2 August 2023) was a global historian, author and columnist.
+He was professor of international history at Nottingham Trent University, a prolific writer, editor of the History of Technology book series since 2002 and frequent contributor to Taiwan's Taipei Times, and South China Morning Post.
+Beginning in the early 1970s, he wrote many books and articles on the influence of scientific and technological change on the course of global history since the 18th century, with particular focus on the UK and Japan, and was a frequent commentator on international relations.

 Life

-Born in Warrington, England, raised in Khartoum, Edinburgh, Lowestoft, and Harlow, educated in England, he has had university faculty positions in UK, Australia, Japan, and Taiwan.
-He is married with five adult children, and alternates between living in Bloomsbury, London and in L’Escala (Spain), residing and working in Taiwan.
+Born in Warrington, England, raised in Khartoum, Edinburgh, Lowestoft, and Harlow, educated in England, he had university faculty positions in UK, Australia, Japan, and Taiwan.
+He was married and had five adult children.
+He alternated between living in Bloomsbury, London and in L’Escala (Spain), residing and working in Taiwan.